Cofounder & President at Dandelion Energy

 Kathy is an Unreasonable Fellow.
-Kathy has participated in 1 program, including Unreasonable Impact Americas 2020.
+Kathy was part of Unreasonable Impact Americas 2020.

 Kathy Hannun is the Co-Founder and President of Dandelion Energy, the largest home geothermal company in the U.S. Dandelion uses high-performance equipment and a proprietary, low-cost installation process to transition homeowners from fossil-powered to earth-powered heating and cooling.
 Prior to Dandelion, Kathy was a Rapid Evaluator at X, Alphabet's innovation lab, where she focused on finding 'Moonshots,' business opportunities to harness technology for large scale positive impact.